 The budget attached in Appendix 1 also requires the miscellaneous rents and service charges to be set.
-As way of indication on possible increases, pages 19 to 21 gives indicative increases and decreases that the Council may wish to consider.
+As way of indication on possible increases, page 17 gives indicative increases that the Council may wish to consider.
 The Council will have to decide on any possible increment to these charges in line with their rent setting strategy.